ucscGenomeBrowser/kent-core/src/product/README.txt

 that sets up a fully functional mirror on all major Linux distributions.

-It has been tested on Ubuntu 14/16,  RedHat/CentOS 6 and 7,
+It has been tested on Ubuntu 18 and 20, RedHat/CentOS 7 and 8,
 and Fedora 20.
-Preferably, the installation should be performed on a fresh Linux installation, as it deactivates the default site config file in Apache and fills the MySQL directory with numerous databases.
+Preferably, the installation should be performed on a fresh Linux installation, as it deactivates the default site config file in Apache and fills the MariaDB directory with numerous databases.
 The easiest way to accomplish this is to run the Genome Browser in the Cloud program in a new virtual machine.
 The program also works on Docker and cloud computing virtual machines, and has been tested on those sold by Amazon, Microsoft and Google.